tuxedomask00/cep-engr-app-1/README.md

  Feel free to take creative license however you want!
 The point of the exercise is to get a sense that you know the basics of HTML, CSS, and JS, but your page does not need to look like the example.

-## Attempt to Complete at Least 1 Item Below:
+## Attempt to Complete at Least 1 Challenge Below:

-- Publish your website using github pages:
+- Publish your website using github pages.
+[Github Pages](https://pages.github.com/)
+- Pull in data from a public api:
+  1. Find and signup for a free api.
+[List of Public Api's](https://github.com/toddmotto/public-apis)
+  2. Using Ajax or the Fetch API successfully pull in json data to your project.
+  3. Using javascript or jQuery, render the data to the page in a user friendly interface.
+  - HINT - Not all API's are easy to work with or even functional.
 - Extend your design to make it as stylish as possible:
-- Pull in data from a public api:
+  - Draw inspiration from your favorite websites or visit awwards to get inspired.
+  - Find a fun or interactive jQuery plugin and implement it.
+  - Think outside the box and push yourself to do something eye catching.

 ## Finishing up

- Once you've completed the above instructions, you'll need to push up your work to your repo!
+ Once you've completed the above core instructions, you'll need to push up your work to your github repo!

- - On the command line, type in `git status`.
+ - On the terminal/bash, type in `git status`.
 You'll see all of the files that you have created or changed.
  - Type in `git add .` to add all of those files to your commit.
  - Type in `git commit -m "MESSAGE"` replacing `MESSAGE` with your commit message.
  - Type in `git push origin master` to push up all of your work.